Applies to: Catalog API

 |

-By default, Square products (such as the Point of Sale application and the Square Dashboard) assign the item variation name "Regular" to items that have only one variation.
-Square products display items that contain only one variation in a simplified view.
-The following table shows some differences in how the Square product experience differs for items that have one variation versus more than one variation:
+By default, Square products like the Point of Sale application and the Square Dashboard assign the item variation name "Regular" to items with only one variation.
+These items are displayed in a simplified view.
+The following table shows the differences in how Square products display items with one variation versus multiple variations.

 Item | One item variation | Multiple item variations |